cfchou/go-gentle/README.md

 ```
 // GameScore implements gentle.Message interface
 type GameScore struct {
-	id string // better to be unique for tracing its log
+	id string // better to be unique for tracing it in log
-	score int
+	Score int
 }

 // ID is the only method that a gentle.Message must have